nyashaChiza/sage-api-sdk/README.md

 # sage-sdk
-A python package to authenticate, fetch, post, validate and process data in sage
+A python package to authenticate, fetch, post, validate and process sage data